 To represent how these icons work in layout, Valentyn Khenkin presented the concepts of weather app seen on iPad screen.
 It shows the location, the weather around – the temperature, pressure and other details.
 And the majority of screen space is covered by the illustration of the city which creates nice style and is recognizable as a support of the feature of location.

 Interface animation can become a good way to liven up the graphic elements as you can see in the animated interface by Sergey Valiukh.
-Animation adds movement and action, enhances efficient and fast microinteractions and makes perception of the data even faster and somehow entertaining.
+Animation adds movement and action, enhances efficient and fast microinteractions and makes the perception of the data even faster and somehow entertaining.

-So, designing UI for weather applications, designers have a broad perspective for their ideas and concepts, choosing different design solutions and it is rather easy to move out of the box.
-However, any ideas made about the layout, graphic elements and animations have to pursue the goal of creating user-friendly, fast and clear interface which could preferably have the great support of attractive and stylish looks.
+So, designing UI for weather applications, designers have a broad perspective on their ideas and concepts, choosing different design solutions and it is rather easy to move out of the box.
+However, any ideas made about the layout, graphic elements and animations have to pursue the goal of creating a user-friendly, fast and clear interface which could preferably have the great support of attractive and stylish looks.

 Extensive discussions appear and follow the topic — and certainly, they will move on to the future — about the weather apps design and finding the best solution which could be universal for everyone.
 Nevertheless, every day millions of users, having different tastes and preferences, different favorite styles and characters, different feelings of what feels comfortable and looks nice for them in particular, use this sort of simple apps as a part of their routine.
 The more variants of looks and features will be designed, the wider range of diverse options that endless target audience will get to find the one which fits their particular needs and wishes.
 And that is, obviously, a user-friendly way.